2011JavaReact/jwilsonProject0/README.md

     }
 }
 ```
-All information is needed again due to fully overwriting the database record. individual field updates are a feature for a later version.
 ### DELETE /inventory
 A DELETE request to the /inventory endpoint will delete inventory records from the database.
 Requests to delete should detail the id of the item to be deleted in the URI.
 >/inventory/{id}